Tomorrow the mad rush begins. Retailers want your hard-earned dollars. You want a good deal — and something fun to give loved ones this season.

 Remember, “enough is as good as a feast.”
 Repeat that to yourself three times a day.
 We live in a culture of excess and are often tempted to buy something we like instead of limiting ourselves to the things we truly need.

 Don’t get me wrong.
 It’s your money to spend.
-And if you really have it, I think you have the freedom to spend it however you would like.
+And if you really have the money, I think you have the freedom to spend it however you would like.

 2. Do I need it NOW?